zipevo/zipcore-lib/docs/usage/mnemonic.md

 ## .toHDPrivateKey()

 **Description**: Generates a HD Private Key from a Mnemonic.
-Optionally receive a passphrase and dash network.
+Optionally receive a passphrase and zip network.

 **Parameters**: